Key Takeaways

 Customer service and reviews

-Stannah has a great reputation on Trustpilot, with 4.6 out of 5 stars and 1,907 reviews.
+Stannah has a great reputation on Trustpilot, with 4.7 out of 5 stars and 2,234 reviews.
 Many customers praise the quick installation process and friendly technicians, although there are a few reviews regarding broken parts with wear.
-On BBB, Stannah has an A+ score with 3.44 out of 5 stars but only 18 reviews that are mostly positive with a few bad experiences with pushy sales reps and slow removal services.
+On BBB, Stannah has an A+ score with 3.37 out of 5 stars but only 19 reviews.
+They’re mostly positive, but a few reviews mention bad experiences with pushy sales reps and slow removal services.

 When our Reviews Team called customer service, they helped us understand their pricing and products.
 There were no hold times, so we were able to speak with an agent within one minute of calling.